shaka-project/shaka-packager/html/_sources/options/stream_descriptors.rst.txt

 :bandwidth (bw):

-    Optional value which contains a user-specified content bit rate for the stream, in bits/sec.
+    Optional value which contains a user-specified maximum bit rate for the stream, in bits/sec.
 If specified, this value is propagated to (HLS) EXT-X-STREAM-INF:BANDWIDTH or (DASH) Representation@bandwidth and the
     $Bandwidth$ template parameter for segment names.
 If not specified, the